MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 ---
 author: normesta
-Description: This guide explains how to configure your Visual Studio Solution to edit, debug, and package desktop app for the Desktop Bridge.
+Description: This guide explains how to configure your Visual Studio Solution to edit, debug, and package desktop application.
 Search.Product: eADQiWindows 10XVcnh
-title: Package an app by using Visual Studio (Desktop Bridge) ms.author: normesta ms.date: 08/30/2017 ms.topic: article
+title: Package a desktop application by using Visual Studio ms.author: normesta ms.date: 08/30/2017 ms.topic: article